jake1986/Employee-Tracker/README.md

 As a business owner
 I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

-Installation:
+**Installation:**

-node employeetracker.js
+- node tracker.js

 **Built With:**

 - MySQL NPM package to connect to your MySQL database and perform queries.

-- InquirerJs NPM package to interact with the user via the command-line.
+- Inquirer NPM package to interact with the user via the command-line.

 - Console.table to print MySQL rows to the console.
 I installed the console.table with npm i console.table, but preferred not to use the package.